Discrete mixture representations of spherical distributions: Ultraspherical mixing bases

 \begin{proposition} Suppose that $\beta_n(\rho)\ge 0$ for all $n\in\bN$ and that $\beta(\rho)\le 1$.
 Let $\eta\in\bS_d$.
 Then $P_{\eta,\rho}$ has the discrete mixture expansion

 with $w_\rho(0)=1-\beta(\rho)$ and $w_\rho(n) =\beta_n(\rho)$ for all $n\in\bN$. \end{proposition}

-We apply this construction to several specific families.
+Applying this construction to several specific families we have to take care of the crucial condition $\beta(\rho)\le 1$, equivalently $w_\rho(0)\ge 0$.
 In each case, we obtain the mixing distribution and a range of $\rho$-values for the validity of the representation.
 Any distribution on $\bN_0$ may be written as a mixture of unit mass at 0 and a distribution on $\bN$ and it turns out that the latter are occasionally from a standard family.
-For a distribution on $\bN_0$ with mass function $w$ on $\bN_0$ such that $w(0)<1$ we call the distribution on $\bN$ with mass function $n\mapsto w(n)/(1-w(0))$, $n\in\bN$, its \emph{zero-inflated counterpart}.
+For a distribution on $\bN_0$ with mass function $w$ on $\bN_0$ such that $w(0)<1$ we call the distribution on $\bN$ with mass function $n\mapsto w(n)/(1-w(0))$, $n\in\bN$, its \emph{zero-truncated counterpart}.
+Some of the results stated in what follows turn out to be simple consequences of Proposition \ref{prop:gensphere}.

 In the first theorem we consider two families of wrapped distributions, hence $d=1$ and $\lambda=0$.
 There are different notational conventions in the literature; here, we regard the wrapped distribution associated with a given distribution $\mu$ on (the Borel subsets of) the real line as the push-forward $\mu^T$ of $\mu$ under the mapping $T:\bR\to\bS_1$, $x\mapsto (\cos(x),\sin(x))\t$.
 This is often applied to location-scale families.
 Alternatively, the interval $[-\pi,\pi)$ is used instead of $\bS_1$ as the base set for the wrapped distribution.
 This means that with $X\sim \mu$ one deals with the $[-\pi,\pi)$-valued random variable $X_0$ as the variable $X$ reduced modulo $2\pi$.
 If $X$ has the density $f$ with respect to the Lebesgue measure, then $X_0$ has the $\unif\left ([-\pi,+\pi)\right )$-density $2\pi \sum_{n=-\infty}^{+\infty} f(s+2\pi n),\,s\in [-\pi,\pi)$.
 If the characteristic function $\varphi$ of $X$ is absolutely integrable, then $f$ is continuous and the Poisson summation formula applies, i.e.